-The Office of the Registrar retains all Release of Information Forms in each student file and is responsible for annual notification of Family Educational Rights and Privacy Act (FERPA) privacy rights to students registered at CHSU.
+The Office of the Registrar retains all Release of Information Forms in each student file and is responsible for the Annual Notification of Family Educational Rights and Privacy Act (FERPA).
+Annual Notification of Student Rights under FERPA is available on the CHSU website by clicking here.